 Trail Creek Hot Springs, Idaho

 riverside hot spring in the forest in Trail Creek Hot Springs, Idaho

-Is there an entry fee at Trail Creek Hot Springs, Idaho?
+Is there an entry fee for Trail Creek Hot Springs?

+Trail Creek Hot Springs, Idaho